junghyun87/my-dictionary/README.md

 ## Features

 1. This is the first page.
-If you click the dictionary icon on the tray, the window shows
+If you click the dictionary icon on the tray, the window appears

     ![feature_1](https://user-images.githubusercontent.com/4505216/43362397-0b270aae-9324-11e8-8077-76367fa78d26.png)